Prosecutor: Fentanyl likely killed 5 in Colorado apartment

 “No drug is safe right now,” he said.

+Detectives were working to determine where the drugs were obtained and “will vigorously pursue charges for those who sold/provided the drugs" police said in a statement Monday.

-The three women and two men who died were found in an apartment, along with another adult and an infant who were alive, after officers responded to a report of an unconscious person, Commerce City police said.
+The three women and two men who died were found in an apartment, along with a 29-year-old woman and an infant who were alive, after officers responded to a report of an unconscious person, police said.

-Police did not find evidence of trauma or violence and firefighters did not detect any hazardous gases inside, Police Chief Clint Nichols said Sunday.

-Nichols said that he did not know who the victims were but that some of them lived inside the unit.
+The names of the victims have not been released, but police said they ranged in age from 24 to 32.

+The 29-year-old woman was receiving medical care, police said, while the 4-month-old infant was released after being taken to the hospital to be checked out.